-- The consumer has control and will decide on their own whether to purchase a product or service
+- The consumer is in control and will decide on their own whether to purchase a product or service.

-- The purchase could derive from a well-thought-out, research-backed decision, or it could be very sporadic and abrupt, an emotional-based decision
+- The purchase could derive from a well-thought-out, research-backed decision or be a very sporadic and abrupt, emotion-based decision.

-Most effective strategies to consider: Leverage retargeting to remind consumers, who have previously visited your website, of your brand and offerings that originally sparked interest.
+In B2C marketing, one of the most effective strategies to consider is retargeting.
+This strategy can be leveraged to remind consumers who have previously visited your site of the offerings that initially sparked their interest.
 Dynamic retargeting is also a very effective tactic as it satisfies a user’s craving for that personalized touch when they see an ad.

-- Consumers need to first be aware that a problem exists or that there is a more effective or efficient solution
+- Individuals must first be aware that a problem exists or that there is a more effective or efficient solution.

-- As their next step would be to research and explore the solutions that exist—B2B target audiences are very niche and specific
+- Their next step would be to research and explore the existing solutions—B2B target audiences are very niche and specific.

-Not all purchase decisions are strictly linear in nature, and by understanding how to execute a holistic full-funnel strategy, you can locate where your ideal audience is in your funnel—making a substantial impact on setting yourself for success.
+Not all purchase decisions are strictly linear in nature.
+By understanding how to execute a holistic full-funnel strategy, you can locate where your ideal audience is in your funnel and set yourself up for success.

 Considerations for B2C:

-- Ensure your audience receives a holistic experience throughout their entire purchasing journey is critical.
-As your prospects navigate through your sales funnel, they will conduct their own research about the brand and its suitability through product reviews and comparing your products with your competitors
+- Ensuring your audience receives a holistic experience throughout their entire purchasing journey is critical.
+As your prospects navigate through your sales funnel, they will conduct their own research about the brand and its suitability through product reviews, and will compare your products with your competitors.